by Josh Warcop

 Traditional collaboration tools have meant e-mail, phone, and web sharing.
 Now it means all of the above in one tool no matter what device, where you are located, or who you’re with.
 Some paraphrase this as mobile and secure first collaboration.

 If you set out to find services and technologies that address the core needs to your employees and customers you’re going to end up with a well adopted and thoughtful solution.
-Adoption rates are low among newer collaboration tools and it will be up to you to find, test, and adopt those these tools for your business.
-Be very aware that knowledge workers and information worker teams will find their own collaborative solutions if you’re not providing a good fit.
+Adoption rates are low among newer collaboration tools.
+It will be up to you to find, test, and adopt those these tools for your business.
+If you’re not providing a good fit, knowledge workers and information worker teams will find their own collaborative solutions.

 Collaboration tools and strategies vary from company to company so you’re going to need to invest in a company and strategy and not directly a tool.
 Collaboration is very ‘walled garden’ so you’re going to need everyone in the same garden to get the best out of a product.
 If you start splitting teams and strategy across platforms or products you’re going to split your employees.